Are you thinking about quitting your job or were you recently let go? Now is the time to get familiar with unemployment benefits in Germany.

 Good news: if you are registered in Germany (as in, your primary address is located in the country) and have a valid residence permit, you are eligible for unemployment benefits.
 This is true regardless of nationality.

 Indeed, if you have worked in the country for more than 3 months, you are eligible to claim benefits while you look for your next role.
 Your particular situation will affect the type of financial aid you receive.
 More on that below.

-The 2 types of unemployment benefits in Germany
+What are the 2 types of unemployment benefits in Germany?

 Arbeitslosengeld 1 is typically what people first receive when they either resign or are let go.
 The conditions to obtain Arbeitslosengeld 1 are as follows:

 - You have worked in Germany and paid social contributions for at least 12 out of the last 30 months.

 - You have registered as a job seeker at the Arbeitsagentur.

 - You are applying for new positions (and not just chilling at home).